 LPNs are expected to be in very good physical health because the work involves a great deal of physical activity.
 Walking, bending, and lifting are all part of the daily tasks.
 In addition, nurses may be called upon to perform CPR or assist in emergency situations that require strength and agility.
 Pregnancy is not necessarily a limitation for student nurses; however, medical restrictions cannot be placed on their activities.

 Is math computation involved in the class work?

-Yes, the type of math required for nursing is addition, subtraction, multiplication, division, fractions, decimals, and word problems.
+Yes, the type of math required for nursing is addition, subtraction, multiplication, division, fractions, decimals, and word problems based on critical thinking.
 The instructors hold tutoring sessions to assist students who need help.